lowRISC/opentitan/hw/ip/entropy_src/doc/theory_of_operation.md

 ### Security

-All module assets and countermeasures performed by hardware are listed in the hjson countermeasures section.
+All module assets and countermeasures performed by hardware are listed in the [countermeasures section](interfaces.md/#security-countermeasures).
 Labels for each instance of asset and countermeasure are located throughout the RTL source code.

 A configuration and control register locking function is performed by the [`REGWEN`](registers.md#regwen) register.